-- 2. The notice must include: - (a) A description of the nature of the investigation; - (b) A summary of alleged misconduct of the peace officer; - (c) The date, time and place of the interrogation or hearing; - (d) The name and rank of the officer in charge of the investigation and the officers who will conduct any interrogation; - (e) The name of any other person who will be present at any interrogation or hearing; and - (f) A statement setting forth the provisions of subsection 1 of NRS 289.080. - 3.
-The law enforcement agency shall: - (a) Interrogate the peace officer during the peace officer's regular working hours, if reasonably practicable, or compensate the peace officer for that time based on the peace officer's regular wages if no charges arise from the interrogation. - (b) Immediately before the interrogation or hearing begins, inform the peace officer orally on the record that: - (1) The peace officer is required to provide a statement and answer questions related to the peace officer's alleged misconduct; and - (2) If the peace officer fails to provide such a statement or to answer any such questions, the agency may charge the peace officer with insubordination. - (c) Limit the scope of the questions during the interrogation or hearing to the alleged misconduct of the peace officer. - (d) Allow the peace officer to explain an answer or refute a negative implication which results from questioning during an interrogation or hearing.
+- d) The name and rank of the officer in charge of the investigation and the officers who will conduct any interrogation or hearing: - e) The name of any other person who will be present at any interrogation or hearing; and - A statement setting forth the provisions of subsection 1 of NRS 289.080. - 3.
+The law enforcement agency shall: - a) Interview or interrogate the peace officer during the peace officer's regular working hours, if reasonably practicable, or revise the peace officer's work schedule to allow any time that is required for the interview or interrogation to be deemed a part of the peace officer's regular working hours.
+Any such time must be calculated based on the peace officer's regular wages for his or her regularly scheduled working hours.
+If the peace officer is not interviewed or interrogated during his or her regular working hours or if his or her work schedule is not revised pursuant to this paragraph and the law enforcement agency notifies the peace officer to appear at a time when he or she is off duty, the peace officer must be compensated for appearing at the interview or interrogation based on the wages and any other benefits the peace officer is entitled to receive for appearing at the time set forth in the notice. - b) Immediately before any interrogation or hearing begins, inform the peace officer who is the subject of the investigation orally on the record that: - The peace officer is required to provide a statement and answer questions related to the peace officer's alleged misconduct; and - 2) If the peace officer fails to provide such a statement or to answer any such questions, the agency may charge the peace officer with insubordination. - c) Limit the scope of the questions during the interrogation or hearing to the alleged misconduct of the peace officer who is the subject of the investigation.
+If any evidence is discovered during the course of an investigation or hearing which establishes or may establish any other possible misconduct engaged in by the peace officer, the law enforcement agency shall notify the peace officer of that fact and shall not conduct any further interrogation of the peace officer concerning the possible misconduct until a subsequent notice of that evidence and possible misconduct is provided to the peace officer pursuant to this chapter. - d) Allow the peace officer who is the subject of the investigation or who is a witness in the investigation to explain an answer or refute a negative implication which results from questioning during an interview, interrogation or hearing. - 4.
+If a peace officer provides a statement or answers a question relating to the alleged misconduct of a peace officer who is the subject of an investigation pursuant to NRS 289.057 after the peace officer is informed that failing to provide the statement or answer may result in punitive action against him or her, the statement or answer must not be used against the peace officer who provided the statement or answer in any subsequent criminal proceeding.